rupor-github/win-gpg-agent/README.md

 	Set-Service -StartupType Disabled ssh-agent
 ```

-3. If you would like to use Cygwin/MSYS2 ssh tools (as is the case by default with [Git4Windows](https://gitforwindows.org/)) you may want to consider placing `gui.openssh: cygwin` in agent-gui.conf file. **NOTE** that in any case you need to manage `SSH_AUTH_SOCK` environment variable value on Windows side.
+3. If you would like to use Cygwin/MSYS2 ssh tools (as is the case by default with [Git4Windows](https://gitforwindows.org/)) you may want to consider placing `gui.openssh: cygwin` in agent-gui.config file.

+**NOTE** that in any case you need to manage `SSH_AUTH_SOCK` environment variable value on Windows side.
 It has to point to named pipe for Windows OpenSSH to work and to Cygwin socket file for Cygwin/MSYS2 tools and __both sets are using the same variable name__.

 4. Run `agent-gui.exe`